 However, for the police to be co-producers and champions of harm reduction programmes, what is required is a process of sense making from their perspective and ways of addressing the structural constraints they face daily in doing things differently.
 At the same time, academics need to refrain from using glib schemas of 'police culture' in explaining the policing of drug users.
 The challenge to academic researchers is to be in the mix with the police on the ground, making sense of their realities and helping them to translate these into outputs that are beneficial for them and for populations at risk, such as drug users.
-Furthermore, academics can play an important role in working collaboratively with the police to facilitate policy shifts in regard to drug use and possession so that it fits more closely with the sense making of the police.
+Furthermore, academics can play an important role in working collaboratively with the sense making of the police.
 The police, as we have seen, are well aware of the harms created to drug users and to themselves in the current enforcement based policy environment.
 It is therefore not implausible that they could be leading actors in crafting a much clearer harm reduction policy framework in South Africa and policing outcomes that are more outcome oriented.